mahfuzhasanreza/typescript-beginner-to-pro/README.md

 ---

-Sure!
-Here's an impactful blog post addressing the question **"What is the use of the `keyof` keyword in TypeScript?"** with a clear explanation and example.

----

 # 2. Understanding `keyof` in TypeScript: Unlocking the Power of Type-Safe Programming

 When working with TypeScript, one of the most powerful tools you can use to write flexible, type-safe code is the `keyof` keyword.
 It might seem simple at first glance, but `keyof` unlocks a whole new level of type safety and developer productivity—especially when you're dealing with dynamic data structures like forms, APIs, or reusable functions.